maubanel/UE5-CPP-Functions-Templates-Classes/bp-functions/README.md

 Start a new UE5 5.2.X project.
 Select the **Game** template tab and select **Blank**.
 Make sure it is type **C++** as we will need to use C++ classes as well.
 Select a **Target Platform** of `Desktop`, **Quality Preset** of `Maximum`, and no **Starter Content** and **Raytracing** is not necessary.
 Pick a **Directory** and select a **Project Name**, I used `UE5_CPP_FTC`.

 >If you have not already done so, you will need to set up visual studio and make sure you have all the components you need to compile the game.
-Clear instructions are given on Unreal's [Setting up Visual Studio for Unreal Engine](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/).
+Rider needs all the same tool chain that Unreal requires for VS. Clear instructions are given on Unreal's [Setting up Visual Studio for Unreal Engine](https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/DevelopmentSetup/VisualStudioSetup/).

 ![start a new C++ empty project called UE5_CPP_FTC](images/UE5CPPFTCProject.png)